aaronclinger/router.js/README.md

 # Router

-`Router` is a basic JavaScript router and `window.history` manager that falls back to using hashtags for browsers that don’t support the history object.
+`Router` is a JavaScript router and `window.history` manager that falls back to using hashtags for browsers that don’t support the history object.
 Routes can be defined as simple strings or complex regular expressions.

 There are a lot of great open-source routers but they are often large, complex, or tied to a framework. `Router` is designed to be small, readable, and adaptable to your project.

 ## Dependencies

-`Router` assumes the presence of the [jQuery](http://jquery.com)’s event object.
-If you do not wish to include jQuery in your project, it should be fairly trivial to change the few dependences to a different event dispatcher.
+`Router` requires the presence of [jQuery](http://jquery.com).
+If you do not wish to include jQuery in your project, it should be fairly trivial to change the few dependences.

 ## Example Usage